GOP-backed congressional nominee promoted pamphlet that pushes harmful conversion therapy

 Blog ››› ››› ERIC HANANOKI

-Mark Harris, a Republican-backed congressional nominee in North Carolina, previously endorsed a pamphlet claiming that sexual orientation can sometimes be changed, including through the harmful practice of conversion therapy.
+Mark Harris, a Republican-backed congressional nominee in North Carolina, previously endorsed a pamphlet claiming that sexual orientation can be forcibly changed, including through the debunked and harmful practice of conversion therapy.

 Harris is the Republican nominee in North Carolina’s 9th District.
 The National Republican Congressional Committee selected Harris for its “Young Guns” program, which “identifies candidates across the country who embody the principles of the House Republican Conference and show promise of running a successful campaign.”